135th Georgia General Assembly

 The 135th General Assembly of the U.S. state of Georgia convened its first session on January 8, 1979, at the Georgia State Capitol in Atlanta.
 The 135th Georgia General Assembly succeeded the 134th and served as the precedent for the 136th General Assembly in 1981.
+The 1978 election for the House removed two seats, setting the number of House seats at 180, which has not been changed since.